zdharma-continuum/zinit/README.md

 zplugin load zdharma/history-search-multi-word

 # Load the pure theme, with zsh-async library that's bundled with it.
-zplugin ice pick"async.zsh" src"pure.zsh"; zplugin light sindresorhus/pure
+zplugin ice pick"async.zsh" src"pure.zsh"
+zplugin light sindresorhus/pure

 # Binary release in archive, from GitHub-releases page.
 # After automatic unpacking it provides program "fzf".
-zplugin ice from"gh-r" as"program"; zplugin load junegunn/fzf-bin
+zplugin ice from"gh-r" as"program"
+zplugin load junegunn/fzf-bin

 # One other binary release, it needs renaming from `docker-compose-Linux-x86_64`.
 # This is done by ice-mod `mv'{from} -> {to}'.
 There are multiple packages per